 SAN DIEGO JUVENILE Attorney

-I am San Diego juvenile lawyer Peter M. Liss, and I can help you.
+I am San Diego juvenile crime lawyer Peter M. Liss, and I can help you.
 I have defended hundreds of juveniles (minors under 18) who have been arrested and charged with criminal offenses.
 Some of the most commonly charged juvenile crimes include:

 - DUI (Including DUI with accident and drug DUIs)